aehrc/pathling/site/docs/server/async.md

 - [Aggregate](./operations/aggregate)
 - [Extract](./operations/extract)

-Async jobs references are stored in memory.
+Async job references are stored in memory.
 If the server is restarted before the completion of the job, the initiation request will need to be resent.

 If you're using JavaScript, you can use